junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 643

-> by striking “(relating to deduction for personal exemptions)” and inserting “(relating to basic deduction)”; and
+> by striking “(relating to deduction for personal exemptions)” and inserting “(relating to basic deduction)”, and

 | | |
 |---|---|